aledh1/pv-plot/environment/Readme.txt

 Command to push changes back into S3 bucket:

-aws s3 cp --recursive . s3://pv-plot-configuration/
+aws s3 cp --recursive . s3://pv-plot-configuration/ --exclude '.git/*'

 This assumes the pv-plot IAM user is configured on the machine.